Unboundedness of the Heesch Number for Hyperbolic Convex Monotiles: Cyclic Tuples with Arbitrarily Large Heesch Numbers

-One expects that the dual tile a fan of type $\mathfrak{k}_{n}$ with Heesch number $n$ also has Heesch number $n$.
-To ensure that we must show that the dual tile can only be arranged only in a manner that produce dual of a homogeneous tiling of type $\mathfrak{k}_{n}$.
-For this we need a suitably modified version of the type $\mathfrak{k}_{n}$ and the following basic lemmas.
+One can expect that the dual tile of a fan of type $\mathfrak{k}_{n}$ with Heesch number $n$ also has Heesch number $n$.
+To ensure this we must show that the dual tile can be arranged only in a manner that produce dual of a homogeneous tiling of type $\mathfrak{k}_{n}$.
+Subsequently, we need a suitably modified version of the type $\mathfrak{k}_{n}$ along with the following basic lemmas.

 \begin{lemma} Let $p_1,\dots,p_m$ be distinct primes and let $a_1,\dots,a_m$ be positive integers.
 Then

 if and only if $m=1$ and $a_1=p_1$. \end{lemma}

 \begin{proof} Suppose